 Typically, a visitor “lands” on a landing page via an advertisement (such as PPC or other ads), e-mail, or search listing.
-That initial message establishes the viewer’s expectation for what the user expects to see when they click on a link that leads them to your landing page.
+That initial message establishes the viewer’s expectation for what the user anticipates he or she will see when they click on a link that leads them to your landing page.

-If a person clicks on a link from an ad, or email, or search result, with a promise of a solution to a problem, or more information, or certain details, only to land on a generalized page about a company (such as a home page), then the visitor is forced to search again for the information that brought him to the site.
+If a person clicks on an ad, or email, or search result, desiring a solution to a problem, or more information, or certain details, only to land on a generalized page about a company (such as a home page), then the visitor is forced to search again for the information that brought him or her to the site.
 Most visitors will leave such a site and look for another website that makes it easier for the searcher to find what they’re after.

 For example, if a searcher clicks on an ad that describes a sale for a particular brand of motorcycle tire, only to land on the home page of a motorcycle dealer’s website that features all kinds of motorcycles, helmets, jackets, accessories, parts, mechanical services – as well as motorcycle tires – the visitor would be forced to do further searching on the dealer’s website to find the tire sale.
 Many visitors will leave such a website disappointed, and continue their search for a site that will show them the exact motorcycle tire they’re after.